-“Still in shock:” abortion defenders, foes stunned by leak
+“Still in shock.”
+Abortion defenders, foes stunned by leak

-The owner of an Alabama abortion clinic was flying home from a conference with other abortion providers Monday night when a leaked Supreme Court draft opinion began ricocheting around the world.
+The owner of an Alabama clinic was flying home from a conference for abortion providers Monday night when a leaked Supreme Court draft opinion began ricocheting around the world.

-As Dalton Johnson read it, he was struck by the harshness of the language that would end the constitutional right to an abortion, shuttering clinics in about half of American states, including his.
+As Dalton Johnson read it, he was struck by the bluntness of the language that would end the constitutional right to an abortion, shuttering clinics in about half of American states, including his.

 “I’m still in shock,” Johnson said Tuesday.

 People on both sides of the abortion divide have been expecting the Supreme Court this summer to reverse the landmark 1973 Roe v.
 Wade case that legalized abortion nationwide.
-But many said it was still staggering to see the draft opinion, forcing them to reckon with the reality the nation is likely to soon enter.
+But many said the draft opinion was nevertheless stunning, forcing them to reckon with the reality the nation is likely to enter soon.

 “I can’t stop crying,” said an elated Mississippi state Rep. Becky Currie, who sponsored the 2018 law that is the basis for the Supreme Court case.
 “I am not quite sure I have the words to express how I feel right now, but God has had his hands on that bill since the beginning.”

-The leaked draft, published late Monday by Politico, is a 98-page majority opinion in Dobbs v.
-Jackson Women’s Health Organization, which challenged the constitutionality of Currie’s bill that banned abortion after the first 15 weeks of pregnancy.
+The leaked draft, published late Monday by Politico, is a 98-page opinion in Dobbs v.
+Jackson Women’s Health Organization, which challenged the constitutionality of the Mississippi bill that banned abortion after 15 weeks.
+If the decision stands as written, it would also overturn Planned Parenthood v.
+Casey, a 1992 decision that protected abortion services even though it allowed states to add some limitations.

-Johnson, who owns the last abortion clinic in Huntsville, Alabama, said he was stunned by the certainty of the language.
 “Roe was egregiously wrong from the start,” the draft opinion states.
-It was signed by Justice Samuel Alito, a member of the court’s 6-3 conservative majority who was appointed by former President George W. Bush.
+It was signed by Justice Samuel Alito, a member of the court’s 6-3 conservative majority.
+According to Politico, four other justices — Clarence Thomas, Neil Gorsuch, Brett Kavanaugh and Amy Coney Barrett — have agreed with the opinion.

 The draft opinion that circulated in February does not represent the court’s final word, and the language could change before the court issues its ruling.
-But if the heart of the draft remains the same, it would give states the power to decide the legality of abortion.
-More than half are likely to quickly ban abortion.
+As written, it would give states the power to decide the legality of abortion.
+Roughly half, largely in the South and Midwest, are likely to quickly ban abortion.

 Abortion clinics in those states opened Tuesday morning, still seeing patients but uncertain about the future.